pranav1211/Musictomyears/Readme.md

             -> made a change to the word changer to add a class and data-file-name value to the audio -> made the audio of the previous set to zero when another track starts playing -> added 3 songs.
+    18/12/23 :
+        V 0.2
+        -> removed 16 songs
+        -> the music timer works now properly.
+        -> the pause button and the play button reset to original position after the song ends

 The Wordchanger file :-\